 What is an AI search visibility checker?

 A tool that measures how often your brand appears in AI-generated responses from platforms like ChatGPT, Perplexity, and Google AI Mode.
-Most free tools return a score based on branded queries.
+Many free tools return a limited snapshot based on provider-defined or auto-generated prompts.
 More advanced tools track category queries, measure response accuracy, and compare against specific competitors.
-For a fuller explanation, see What is LLM Visibility?.
+For a fuller explanation, see the complete AEO, GEO, and LLM visibility guide.

 Are the free AI visibility checkers accurate?